vmolsa/dx-chat/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache 2.0 License.
 See `LICENSE` for details.